 A wide range of volunteering opportunities come up across the year, including in our policy, housing services and advice teams.
 We support volunteers with a range of skills, experiences and backgrounds.

-We get to know our volunteers before they even start, to help us work out with them what volunteering role might suit them best.
-Here's a brief insight into the journey of two of our volunteers, John Smith and Fiona Burnett.
+We get to know our volunteers before they start their placement with us, to help us work out - with them - what volunteering role might suit them best.
+Here's a brief insight into the journey of two of our volunteers.

 Jacqui Johnston: online chat volunteer

 After working in the catering industry for 14 years I decided it was time for a change.